• Skip to primary navigation

 Jump to Recipe Print Recipe

 Looking for a vegan burger that will satisfy EVERYONE?
 Barbecue chickpea burgers are where it's at!
-These hearty patties are infused and topped with tangy barbecue sauce and served up on buns with creamy slaw.
+These hearty patties are infused with tangy barbecue sauce, then stuffed into buns with creamy vegan coleslaw and your favorite burger toppings.
+You only need a handful of ingredients and about 20 minutes to make them!

 Are you guys ready for fall?
 ME TOO!!!